icub-tech-iit/creo2urdf/README.md

 ### Test your installation
-The folder `examples` contains a simple assembly with two links, called 2BARS.asm.
+The folder `examples` contains a simple assembly with two links, called joints_assembled.asm.
 You can open the assembly in Creo and then test the installation by clicking on the Creo2Urdf button.
-The plugin will ask you to select the related .yaml and .csv files, which are provided in the folder.
+The plugin will ask you to select the related .yaml (2bars.yaml) and .csv (2bars.csv) files, which are provided in the folder.

-If the export process was successful, you should see three files": "bar.stl", "barlonger.stl" and "model.urdf".
+If the export process was successful, you should see "model.urdf" and the stl of the meshes.

 ### YAML Parameter File
 The YAML format is used to pass parameters to the plugin to customized the conversion process.